Oyonka/Orchestration/Explanation.md

 ## Login to gcloud from your terminal
-While still in the yolo folder run the below command: gcloud container clusters get-credentials yolomy-cluster --zone europe-west4-a --project yolomy
+While still in the yolo folder run the below command: gcloud container clusters get-credentials yolo-cluster --zone europe-west4-a --project yolo

 ## Create a namespace, deploy
-kubectl create namespace yolomy kubectl create -f client-deploy.yml
+kubectl create namespace yolo
+kubectl create -f client-deploy.yml

 ## Successful running of the containers
-kubectl get all -n yolomy
+kubectl get all -n yolo

 # Images used in the gcloud container registry